ec500-software-engineering/project-15-food_sharing_app/README.md

   - We both prefer to code in python since it is more intuitive and Django is one of the most documented backend frameworks for python so we decided to use that.

 ## APIs
 * Google Maps API & Street View Static API: For restaurants and charities to locate their positions.
-* Facebook API: Restaurant can share their dynamics to social networks when they get rewards food sharing.
 * Parse API: Store users data.

 ## Task assignments